FANTASTIC TALES!

 I had been practicing martial arts regularly, both boxing and kickboxing, for about four years at that point, and two days before the sore appeared, my hips, which had long been chronically tight and which had slowly loosened over the last few years, suddenly opened up dramatically.

 My left leg had, for as long as I could remember, been much more clunky than my right leg.
 The foot tended to be turned in, almost clawlike, and there wasn’t much nuance of movement or dexterity in the whole leg.
-This was primarily because of that first physical injury and shock trauma with my mom and the bicycle wheel long ago, compounded by countless rolled and sprained ankles over the course of many years playing soccer, and skateboarding in my youth.
+This was primarily because of that first physical injury and shock trauma with my mom and the bicycle wheel which I started this story with, compounded by countless rolled and sprained ankles over the course of many years playing soccer, and skateboarding in my youth.

 When my hips opened up, the fascia in that left leg began to thaw, and unwind.